zwolabs/zwolabs.github.io/_posts/2025-02-13-ransom-for-privacy.md

 For good reason we have removed the email address and also the Bitcoin address.

-As is so often the case, fear and time pressure are at work.
+As is so often the case, fear and time pressure are at play.
 Of course, the recipient has not paid.

 >Subject Hey, you have forgotten something
 >